javipacheco/cards-counters-bgg-catalog/doc_en.md

 }
 ```

-Each option within **inCollectionWithOptions** is teh same to the conditions described in section 5.b "In Collection".
+Each option within **inCollectionWithOptions** is the same as the conditions described in section 5.b "In Collection."

 - **type**: Defines how the best option from the given conditions will be selected.
 It can be:
-  - `"best"`: Selects the option with the best score.
+  - `"best"`: Selects the option with the highest score.
-  - `"worst"`: Selects the option with the worst score.
+  - `"worst"`: Selects the option with the lowest score.
   - `"first"`: Selects the first option in order that meets the condition.

-In the example, the type is `"best"`, which means that the option with the highest score from all that meet the conditions will be selected.
+In the example, the type is `"best"`, meaning that the option with the highest score among those that meet the conditions will be selected.

-#### d.
-Count Other Items
+##### 4. Count Other Items

+This is typically used to count points at the end of the game based on the number of resources you have, objectives achieved, etc. This data must be manually added by the player and cannot be automatically calculated.
+For example, in this case in "Everdell," the user has to count the resources they have at the end of the game and add them, which will be the points to be added as a bonus, with a maximum of 6.

 **Example in JSON:**
 ```json